Kindling Fund Peer Review Session at Quill Books & Beverage

 Westbrook, ME 04092

-Please join us for a Kindling Fund Peer Review Session with SPACE’s Executive Director, Kelsey Halliday Johnson.
-Kelsey will present a brief overview of the program before applicants divide into small groups and workshop their proposals.
+Please join us for a Kindling Fund Peer Review Session hosted by SPACE.
+We will present a brief overview of the program before applicants divide into small groups and workshop their proposals.
 This event is free and open to the public.
-Please bring a copy of your narrative to workshop with a stranger!
+Please bring a copy of your project grant narrative to workshop with a stranger!
+The deadline for this year’s grant proposals is 11:59pm on Sunday, October 20th.

 The Kindling Fund supports artist-organized projects that engage audiences and incorporate the visual arts in inventive and meaningful ways.
 The Kindling Fund distributes about $65,000 in grants ranging from $1,500 – $5,000 to artists across Maine each year.
 With a focus on risk and experimentation, successful projects value unconventional engagement, critical dialogue, collaboration, and create new models for presenting artists’ work.
 The Kindling Fund is administered by SPACE Gallery as part of the Andy Warhol Foundation for the Arts’ Regional Regranting Program.